pandanomial/fantasy_game/README.md

 # fantasy_game
-A fantasy role-playing game: there are four different types of creatures: humans, cyberdemons, balrogs, and elves.
+A fantasy role-playing game (inheritance): there are four different types of creatures: humans, cyberdemons, balrogs, and elves.

 The Creature class is the base class.
 The classes Demon, Elf, and Human are derived from Creature.